What to Expect before your GI Procedure

 What happens after my procedure?

-After your procedure, Dr. Ebrahim will come discuss her findings with you.
-She will tell you whether she took out polyps and how many.
+After your procedure, Dr. Ebrahim or Dr. Milad will come discuss the findings with you.
+The doctor will tell you whether they took out polyps and how many.
 However, there is still more work to be done.
 Your polyps or tissue specimens will be sent to another kind of physician, called a pathologist, who will look at your specimens under the microscope and can tell us more details about them.
 It may take up to a week to get these results.
-Dr. Ebrahim may have you make an appointment to discuss these results, but most of the time, they will be discussed by her assistant with you.
+The doctor may have you make an appointment to discuss these results, but most of the time, they will be discussed by her assistant with you.

 You will receive a set of discharge instructions from the surgery center.
 Please follow these carefully and take it easy for the rest of the day.
 You are not allowed to drive that day and you should not schedule any important “decision-making” situations or sign contracts as the anesthesia may have a a lingering effect.
 You are typically ok to go to work the following day after a colonoscopy or upper GI endoscopy.